grjsmith/practical_strategy_for_technologists/Chapter8.md

 # Chapter 8: Writing a strategy

-This chapter will present a few different formats for writing strategies.
-It will also present a number of essential documents, artefacts and processes that are needed to land a strategic message with all the necessary audiences and prepare the strategy for execution.
+In this chapter we will examine three different strategies identifying useful features that the tactician can use to identify tactical approaches.
+We will also review a number of ancillary artifacts that can be created to improve the clarity of a strategy.

 ## Good Strategy/Bad Strategy